 Example:

-(4 × 8 × 10) + (1 × 8 × 8) = 384 hours
+If one member is on leave for 2 days, the adjusted capacity is: (4 × 8 × 10) + (1 × 8 × 8) = 384 hours

 While both velocity and capacity deal with workload, they serve different roles.
 The confusion arises when teams assume high capacity means high velocity.
+Both measure work, but they serve different purposes.
+Capacity agile velocity refers to using both metrics together for more effective sprint planning and project management.

 But velocity depends on factors beyond available hours—such as efficiency, experience, and blockers.
+A team's capacity is the total potential workload they can take on, while the team's output is the actual work delivered during a sprint.

 Here’s a deeper look at their key differences: